q6r/ClearDm/README.md

 ## Features

-* Target Selection: Choose any DM chat directly from a dropdown menu with user avatars.
+* **Multi-Environment Tabs:** Seamlessly switch between clearing Direct Messages and Server Channels with dedicated dropdowns for Guilds and Channels.
+* **Clear Open DMs Tool:** A massive time-saver.
+Automatically scans your open DMs and adds them all to the deletion queue with a single click.
+* **Whitelist System:** Protect specific friends or important chats.
+Add User IDs or Channel IDs to the Whitelist to prevent them from being affected by the "Clear Open DMs" tool.
+* **Auto-Close Toggle:** Choose whether the script should automatically close the DM channel in your sidebar after finishing the message wipe.
-* Processing Queue: Add multiple channels to the queue, and the script will process them sequentially.
+* **Processing Queue:** Add multiple channels to the queue, and the script will process them sequentially in the background.
-* Quantity Control: Set a message limit or leave it empty to delete your entire history.
+* **Quantity Control:** Set a precise message limit or leave it empty to delete your entire history in that chat.
-* Delay Persistence: The wait time between deletions (Delay) is saved in your browser's database (IndexedDB), keeping your preference even after closing Discord.
+* **Persistent Settings:** Your Delay configurations and Whitelist are saved locally in your browser's database (IndexedDB), persisting across sessions.
-* Clean Interface: Dark design inspired by Discord's aesthetic, featuring smooth animations and a progress bar.
+* **Clean & Modern UI:** Dark design matching Discord's aesthetic, featuring Montserrat typography, smooth CSS animations, a dynamic progress bar, and a minimalist author card (fetching avatars natively to bypass CSP).
-* Safety: Automatically handles Discord Rate Limits (429 errors).
+* **Safety:** Automatically handles Discord Rate Limits (429 errors) by pausing and retrying.

 ---